Rule 6.1 of the Hawaii Professional Rules of Conduct states that a lawyer should aspire to provide at least fifty hours of pro bono services per year.

 VOLUNTEER LEGAL SERVICES HAWAII (VLSH)

 Since 1981, Volunteer Legal Services Hawaii has helped the community and the Hawaii State Bar by matching private practice Hawaii attorneys with pro bono opportunities.
 Volunteer attorneys are the backbone of the organization, without whom access to justice could not be achieved.
-In 2019, over 3,200 hours were donated by pro bono attorneys through VLSH.
-The organization’s pool of volunteer attorneys includes those specializing in family law, guardianship, wills and probate, collections, landlord-tenant, small claims, veteran benefits, and bankruptcy.
-Services include legal education classes, legal advice, telephone consultations, document drafting, self-help workshops and full representation.
-VLSH staff screens and conducts a full intake on clients including requesting important documents for his/her case and provides the same with conflicts checks to volunteer attorney prior to scheduled clinic appointment.
+In 2023, over 3,000 hours were donated by pro bono attorneys through VLSH.
+The organization’s pool of volunteer attorneys includes those specializing in family law, guardianship, wills, power of attorney, advanced health care directives, collections, private landlord-tenant, small claims, veteran disability benefits, and bankruptcy (Chapter 7).
+Services include legal education classes, legal advice, telephone consultations, document drafting, self-help workshops, and full representation.
+VLSH staff screens and conducts a full intake on clients including requesting important documents for a case and provides the same with conflicts checks for the volunteer attorney prior to scheduled clinic appointment.

-Neighborhood Advice and Counsel clinics occur on Thursdays 5p-8p and Saturdays 9a-12p (a volunteer attorney will have 2-4 scheduled clients per clinic); other events vary throughout the year.
-Due to the pandemic, currently all clinics are being held “virtually” over the telephone until further notice.
+Neighborhood Advice and Counsel clinics occur on Thursdays 5:00 p.m. to 8:00 p.m. and Saturdays 9:00 a.m. to 12:00 p.m. (a volunteer attorney will have two to four scheduled clients per clinic); other events vary throughout the year.
+To better serve the community, clinics are held “virtually” over the telephone and in person.

-Scope: Advice & Counsel clinics, Brief Services, and Full Representation cases
+Scope: Advice and Counsel clinics, Brief Services, and Full Representation cases

 Mentorship: Yes, available.